Academic Progress Policy

 Guidelines

 All RRCC students are expected to maintain satisfactory academic progress.
 Recognizing the value of measuring academic progress for all students, RRCC has established the following practice and procedures for measuring academic standing.
 This procedure is intended to be informational and helpful, but also establishes clear standards of academic progress that must be met and maintained in order to be a successful student at RRCC.
-A student’s academic standing at one Colorado Community College System (CCCS) college will impact academic standing at another CCCS college.

 Process

-For students who have attempted fewer than 9 credit hours, RRCC will monitor satisfactory progress through an Academic Alert process.
-These students are not subject to Academic Standing.
-Academic Standing applies to all students who have attempted 9 or more credits at a CCCS college, regardless of the number of term credits they attempt from that point forward.
+Academic Standing applies to all students who have attempted 9 or more credits at Red Rocks Community College, regardless of the number of term credits they attempt from that point forward.
 Academic Standing is applied consistently and uniformly within each CCCS institution.
 RRCC will determine Academic Standing following the posting of the majority of term grades for each semester.
 Students placed on probation or suspended will be notified of their status.
-Suspended students will not be allowed to attend any CCCS college in the subsequent semester/s unless an appeal is approved.
-Academic Standing status will be noted on the advising, official, and unofficial transcripts.
-The Academic Standing of a student is not specific or limited to RRCC as it will impact a student’s enrollment at other CCCS colleges.
+Suspended students will not be allowed to attend RRCC in the subsequent semester unless an appeal is approved.
+Academic Standing status will be noted on the official and unofficial transcripts.

 Definitions